 The growth of Julia Manheim's new work.
 For Crafts Magazine, UK September 1987.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 Julia Manheim artist

 When a jeweller begins to make containers out of paper, questions are bound to be asked.
 Primarily, the question is: has Julia Manheim stopped making jewellery?
 Although the answer to that is no, a more interesting question has to be: why has she taken such a strong change of direction?

 When an artist or designer has established a reputation in one medium or style, a change of output is often a puzzle.
 After the excitement of seeing work so different in appearance and intention, it becomes clear that in this case the development was gradual.